ayushgoel/wtb/presentation.md

 ##Override?

 ???
+for new persistence layer
 Do note that this is the default implementation for the protocol method.
 Any conforming class can still override it (without explicitly saying override).

 ---
 class: middle, center

-Now any class conforming to the protocol defines its own context to use.
-So your `Entity` could be using `NSUserDefaults` as Context and the protocol would not bat an eye!
+###Now any class conforming to the protocol defines its own context to use.
+###So your `Entity` could be using `NSUserDefaults` as Context and the protocol would not bat an eye!

 ---
 class: middle